 Lara ate in silence.
 Across the table, Liam was watching her.
-All I need him to say is one word, she thought to herself.
+All I need him to say is one word, she thought.
 Why can't he just come out and say it?
 Why does he have to be so dense?

 At five-thirty, Rebecca Gallstone came by the Hufflepuff table with Cyrus Kane in tow.
 "All right, Guishar," she said, "let's get this over with."

 Stacy gave Lara a worried look.
 Lara found her friend's hand under the table and gave it a squeeze before standing up.
 Gallstone led her and Cyrus out of the Great Hall.

 At the foot of the stairs, Gallstone looked back.
 "I don't want to hear a word out of either of you."
 Cyrus gave his Prefect a dirty look.
 Lara just shrugged.